Definition of

 Library

-When to resort to bibliography
+When to turn to the bibliography

 Bibliographic material